jusikXL/developer-hub/src/pages/create-offer.md

 **Source Seller Address** and **Source Endpoint ID** are automatically determined by the OTC Market.

-- **Pay in LayerZero Token:** Decide whether to cover LayerZero fee in native or ZRO token.

 ### **2. Quote.**
 Next, obtain a quote that provides: